HariAakash646/CompetitiveProgramming/DynamicProgramming/README.md

 ## QAQ
 Here is the repository containing the code: [My solution](https://github.com/HariAakash646/CompetitiveProgramming/blob/main/DynamicProgramming/QAQ.py)
 Here is the problem statement in codeforces: [Problem Statement](https://codeforces.com/problemset/problem/894/A)
+## The Cake Is a Lie
+Here is the repository containing the code: [My solution](https://github.com/HariAakash646/CompetitiveProgramming/blob/main/DynamicProgramming/table_navigation.py)
+Here is the problem statement in codeforces: [Problem Statement](https://codeforces.com/problemset/problem/1519/B)